 You can begin you addiction, I mean exposure to GREAT WRITING by purchasing BECOME A BIOGRAPHER from Happy Hive.
 It is available NOW in my Amped Up Learning store.
 Simply click on the product cover below to be taken to the storefront.

 Take a test drive of my interactive “bookshelf” with this blog edition.
-Simply click on the image and you will be taken to the read a loud by Brad Meltzer for I am Amelia Earhart.
-When you download the sample pack it contains an interactive image and you click on the book!
+When you access this download you will be taken to the read a loud by Brad Meltzer for I am Amelia Earhart.
+You can even click other areas in the image for more interactive FUN!

 I hope these books help inspire the biographer in your learner!